 Tom Worth, John Carlo Maffei, Jason Aguiar, Steve Campbell, & Hamish Sanderson | ||||

-I remastered these tracks for the Standalone Edition release, though they’re mostly not huge changes from the originals besides having slightly more dynamic range.
-The biggest change is the inclusion of the credits loop, which I also expanded slightly.
+I remastered these tracks for the Standalone Edition release, though they mostly aren’t huge changes from the originals; they just have slightly more dynamic range.
+The biggest change is the addition of the credits loop, which I also lengthened slightly.
 (I didn’t credit myself for this.)
 YouTube video here (yet again, please use an adblocker); the credits loop and ‘Archangael Death’ are omitted for the sake of pacing.
-My biggest contribution to the Standalone Edition by far was to the sounds, all of which I remastered.
-This easily took me 20+ hours.
+Easily my biggest contribution to the Standalone Edition was remastering every sound in the game, which easily took me 20+ hours (some were in rough shape).
 The only acknowledgement I got for this was a ‘thanks’; my contributions to the game weren’t mentioned anywhere in the credits.
 I’m still annoyed about this. | ||||

 2022-09-19 |